Login

 Teresa Stratas, soprano and actress

 Soprano Teresa Stratas has been described as one of the greatest and most expressive opera actresses of all time.
 She made her professional debut at the Canadian Opera Company in 1958 and won the Metropolitan Opera auditions the following year.
 She would go on to appear at the Met in 385 performances of 41 roles over the course of three decades.
 Some of her best-known roles included Liù in Turandot, Nedda in Pagliacci, and Mimì in La bohème, each of which she performed dozens of times.
 She also appeared in several film adaptations of operas, including Salome, Amahl and the Night Visitors, The Bartered Bride, Pagliacci, La traviata, and Così fan tutte.
 In 1994, Stratas made Met Opera history by performing both lead soprano roles in an opening-night double bill, singing Nedda in Pagliacci and Giorgetta in Il tabarro.
 She is the recipient of multiple Grammy Awards and was nominated for a Tony for her role in Rags on Broadway.
 Stratas took two breaks from her career to focus on humanitarian work in Kolkata, India, and Romania.
-First trained at Toronto’s Royal Conservatory of Music, she holds five honorary degrees from the University of Toronto, York University, McMaster University, the Eastman School of Music, and The Julliard School.
+First trained at Toronto’s Royal Conservatory of Music, she holds five honorary degrees from the University of Toronto, York University, McMaster University, the Eastman School of Music, and The Juilliard School.

 ###